About

 Categories

-Based on the top level of the Library of Congress Classification (LCC) system, each article is labeled as one or more of the following:
+I assign one or more subject categories, based on the top level of the Library of Congress Classification (LCC) system, to each article listed according to my own best judgement.

 • general works